atropos112/nixos/docs/src/kopia.md

 Kopia is my backup tool of choice.

-I have two non-server devices, my PC and my laptop.
+Plan is to have all non-server devices use it and server that has images and other important data.

+## Desktop devices

-On both of those I have impermanence so only dir I have to backup is `/persistent/`, where i skip the `Sync` directory which is synchronised via longhorn already (its in `syncthing` pvc).
+On both desktop devices I have impermanence so only dir I have to backup is `/persistent/`, where i skip the `Sync` directory which is synchronised via longhorn already (its in `syncthing` pvc).

 To back it up I created a module that accepts `path` to instruct which path to backup, it will backup every 6 hours with compression set and all the secrets set.

+## Server

+On server I backup `/mnt/photos` only.
+Might backup more in the future.